UNiXMIT/UNiXIaC/README.md

 ```
 curl -s -O https://raw.githubusercontent.com/UNiXMIT/UNiXIaC/main/semaphore.sh
 chmod +x semaphore.sh
-mkdir /home/support/semaphore/config
+mkdir -p semaphore/config
 semaphore.sh
 ```
-**NOTE:** Dockerfile and support.pem must be located in the current working directory before starting the build.
+**NOTE:** The support.pem must be located in the semaphore directory before starting the build.
+If you have a config.json, place it in the semaphore/config directory.

 ## Command Line
 ### Create admin user